Spread of Islam: Abbasid Caliphate (750–1258)

 The result, he points out, can be seen in the diversity of Muslim societies today, with varying manifestations and practices of Islam.

 Conversion to Islam also came about as a result of the breakdown of historically-religiously organized societies: with the weakening of many churches, for example, and the favouring of Islam and the migration of substantial Muslim Turkish populations into the areas of Anatolia and the Balkans, the "social and cultural relevance of Islam" were enhanced and a large number of peoples were converted.
 This worked better in some areas (Anatolia) and less in others (such as the Balkans in which "the spread of Islam was limited by the vitality of the Christian churches".)

+During the Abbasid period, economic hardships, social disorder, and pressure from Muslim attackers, led to the mass conversion of Samaritans to Islam.

 Along with the religion of Islam, the Arabic language, Arabic numerals and Arab customs spread throughout the empire.
 A sense of unity grew among many though not all provinces and gradually formed the consciousness of a broadly Arab-Islamic population.
 What was recognizably an Islamic world had emerged by the end of the 10th century.
 Throughout the period, as well as in the following centuries, divisions occurred between Persians and Arabs, and Sunnis and Shias, and unrest in provinces empowered local rulers at times.

-Conversion within the empire: Umayyad vs. Abbasid period

-There are a number of historians who see the rule of the Umayyads as responsible for setting up the "dhimmah" to increase taxes from the dhimmis to benefit the Arab Muslim community financially and to discourage conversion.
-Islam was initially associated with the Arabs' ethnic identity and required formal association with an Arab tribe and the adoption of the client status of mawali.
-Governors lodged complaints with the caliph when he enacted laws that made conversion easier since that deprived the provinces of revenues from the tax on non-Muslims.

-During the following Abbasid period, an enfranchisement was experienced by the mawali and a shift was made in the political conception from that of a primarily-Arab empire to one of a Muslim empire.
-Around 930 a law was enacted that required all bureaucrats of the empire to be Muslims.
-Both periods were also marked by significant migrations of Arab tribes outwards from the Arabian Peninsula into the new territories.